 This office does not meet with visitors who do not have a scheduled appointment.
 A drop-box is available at the 1st floor security desk at 410 Capitol Avenue should individuals wish to submit applications, fees or any other documents.
-It is strongly recommended that all documentation be submitted via U.S. Mail, fax or email.
+It is strongly recommended that all documentation be submitted via U.S. Mail or email.
 Cash is not accepted.

-Click on topic areas below for more information on the topic
+Click on topic below for more information

-Application Please note: Supervisor training cannot be used for a worker license.
+Please note: Supervisor training cannot be used for a worker license.

-Lead Abatement Contractor Applications
+Lead Abatement Contractor